Part 1: CAD-Embedded CFD Solution

 I do get it though.
 There are two aspects that attract me.
 First, all Lattice-Boltzmann simulations are inherently time-dependent and thus, quite naturally, result in the much more appealing flow visualizations showing unsteady behavior.
 Such visualizations speak to our intuitive and primal understanding of how fluids behave much more than the static, infinitely-time-averaged CFD results that most of us are used to seeing.

 This capability is, at its worst, a novel and beautiful use of direct 3D modeling technology and, at its best, a disruptive breakthrough that will be a model for all future CFD programs.
-The latter will turn out to be true if what is happening behind the scenes is that ANSYS has invented a scalable approach to producing a numerical lattice that is currently capable of producing coarse lattices in near real time when a geometry change is made.
-Why would that be so important, you ask?
+The latter has largely proven to be true as of 2026; Ansys has not only refined the GPU-based "Explore" stage but has also introduced the Discovery Validation Agent—an agentic AI that uses contextual intelligence to proactively catch setup errors.
+The technology now effectively bridges the gap between real-time exploration and flagship accuracy by allowing a one-click transfer of these models into Ansys Fluent or Icepak.
+(For a full review of Ansys Fluent as a comprehensive solver, see Part 4 of this series.)
 Well, if the technology can produce a coarse lattice in real time now, one can reasonably expect that with continued GPU hardware improvements, fine lattices will be possible in the future.
-And, Lattice-Boltzmann methods, though not as sound theoretically as finite volume methods, have the potential to be as accurate with continued development.
+And, Lattice-Boltzmann methods, though not as sound theoretically as finite volume methods, now frequently serve as a reliable "first-pass" for complex transient analysis.
 If you combine those two traits and you would have something.

 Previous